SequAna-Ukon/VTK_CF/README.md

 We will use this environment later on.

-## Part 6: Fetching data, directory permissions and working with symlinks
+## Part 6: Fetching data, directory permissions, and working with symlinks
 Now it's time to get some data.

 > **Exercise:** Find where the data from each of the studies is deposited.
 Use the ENA File Downloader that you installed earlier to download data from ONE of the samples from the Böstrom et al 2017 paper.